HomeFAQs

 If you're unsure whether your damage qualifies, Mac will check for you.

-1. You submit your incident details through Fixtyer
+1. You provide incident details and evidence to Fixtyer

 Strong claims typically include: